 Ex-Carlyle Consultant Seeks Probation for Insider Trading

 Former A.T.
-Kearney Inc. partner Sherif Mityas asked to be sentenced to only probation for trading on information he learned as a consultant to the Carlyle Group (CG) about the private equity firm’s 2010 purchase of vitamin maker NBTY Inc.
+Kearney Inc. partner Sherif Mityas asked to be sentenced to only probation for trading on information he learned as a consultant to the Carlyle Group about the private equity firm’s 2010 purchase of vitamin maker NBTY Inc.

 Mityas, who pleaded guilty in March to one count of securities fraud, filed a memorandum in Brooklyn, New York, federal court requesting that a judge impose a three-year term of probation.
 Federal guidelines point to a sentence of 10 to 16 months in prison, the filing said.